What happens when your mortgage lender takes you to court

 If you can't meet the deadline, write to the court to tell them why and ask if they can change it.
 For example, tell them if you're too ill to meet the deadline.
 You should do this as soon as possible after getting the letter.

-You may be able to stop the case from going to court by negotiating an arrangement with your lender.
-You can get free help to do this.
+You might be able to stop the case from going to court by negotiating an arrangement with your lender.

 Even if it's not possible to stop the case from going to court, this doesn't necessarily mean that you will lose your home.

-Your lender might want the court to grant a suspended possession order.
+The court might agree to grant a suspended possession order.
 This will allow you to stay in your home as long as you keep to an arrangement to pay off the arrears.

-You may be able to argue that your lender has acted unfairly or unreasonably, or has not followed the proper procedures.
-This could help to get court action delayed or persuade the judge to issue a suspended possession order instead of an outright order which could lead to you being evicted from your home.
+You might be able to argue that your lender has acted unfairly or unreasonably, or has not followed the proper procedures.
+This could help to get court action delayed or persuade the judge to issue a suspended possession order instead of an negotiating an arrangement with your lender which could lead to you being evicted from your home.

 The important things to remember are:

-- it's almost never too late to try and come to an agreement with your lender, even if court action has already started
+- it's almost never too late to try and come to an agreement with your lender, negotiating an arrangement with your lender

 - you can get free help and advice to deal with a claim for mortgage arrears